-PROOF.
-Our goal is to determine the expected duration of the first cycle (i.e., $E[T_1]$) shown in Figure 7.
-The proof consists of two parts: we first argue that the length of cycle T_1 is similar to that of the remaining cycles $T_j, j \ge 2$, and then apply Smith's theorem to W(t) to derive $E[T_i], j \ge 2$.
+Proof: To simplify the analysis, we also view W(t) as an alternating on/off process, where each on period corresponds to W(t) > 0 and each off period corresponds to W(t) = 0.
+Let U_j be the time that W(t) spends in its jth off state and T_j represent the time in the jth on state.
+As shown in Fig. 7, W(t) alternates between its on/off cycles and our goal is to determine the expected length of the first on period T_1 .
+The proof consists of two parts: we first argue that the length of cycle T_1 is similar to that of the remaining cycles $T_j, j \ge 2$, and then apply Smith's theorem to W(t) to derive $E[T_j], j \ge 2$.

 First, notice that cycle T_1 is different from the other on periods since it always starts from W(t) = k, while the other on cycles start from W(t) = 1.
 However, since we already assumed that the search times are sufficiently small, W(t) at the beginning of each on period almost immediately "shoots back" to W(t) = k.
-This can be shown using arguments from large-deviations theory [34], which derives bounds on the return time of the system from very rare states back to its "most likely" state.
-This generally makes cycles T_1 and T_j $(j \ge 2)$ different by a value that is negligible compared to E[T] in real-life situations (see examples after the proof).
+This can be shown using arguments from large-deviations theory [36], which derives bounds on the return time of the system from very rare states back to its "most likely" state.
+This generally makes cycles T_1 and T_j ($j \ge 2$) different by a value that is negligible compared to E[T] in all real-life situations (see examples after the proof).